fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/failure-codes.md

 ### Order failure codes

-The following are the failure codes that might occur while processing an order after it is accepted in FP.
+The following are the failure codes that might occur while processing an order with the AMC after it is accepted in FP.
 These failure codes are also applicable to the installment orders of all type of plans.
 You can use the `failure code` to design investor communication as needed.

 > We might add more failure codes in future to maintain a granular list of the possible failures.